corybrunson/bitriad/README.md

 ## Vignette

-[This in-works vignette] [11] (in the "intro" folder) applies several tools to the investigation of the two DDGG networks described above.
+[This vignette] [11] outlines an analysis of DDGG1 and DDGG2 using the census, some clustering coefficients, and other tools.

 [11]: https://github.com/corybrunson/bitriad/blob/master/intro/bitriad-intro.md